burtonageo/cargo-bundle/Readme.md

   you want) to ensure that the compiled binary has the same minimum version.
 * `osx_url_schemes`: A list of strings indicating the URL schemes that the app handles.

+* note: Github Actions and Bitbucket Pipelines both have Apple MacOS build runners/containers available to use for free

 ### Example `Cargo.toml`: